Chris de Burgh: Personal life

-Media profile
+Media profile and criticism

-During the 1970s, de Burgh received mainly positive feedback from the music press, as he attempted to build his career.
-Since the release of "The Lady in Red" in 1986, both the music and news media have become significantly more negative towards him, both personally and professionally.
+During the 1970s, de Burgh received mainly positive feedback from the music press as he attempted to build his career.
+Since the release of "The Lady in Red" in 1986, both the music and news media have become more negative towards him, both personally and professionally.

 De Burgh has pursued and won 16 defamation actions.
 The Irish Independent said he has always been a bit prickly about criticism.
 Peter Crawley, a theatre reviewer at The Irish Times, received a directed response from de Burgh when he wrote a less than sympathetic review of de Burgh's show in Dublin's Gaiety Theatre in September 2009.
 Crawley wrote: "He departs the stage for 'Lady in Red', invading boxes and draping himself over audience members ...
 Certain toes will never uncurl after this experience, but it is almost admirable how unaltered de Burgh has remained by the flow of time."
 In a lengthy, much-publicised reply to the critic, de Burgh made his feelings known, particularly in the postscript:

 We were wondering by way of explanation and, as you seem to portray yourself as a bitter and unfulfilled man, were you much teased by your school chums in the schoolyard and called 'Creepy Crawley'?

 AllMusic critic Greg Prato stated, "Depending on who you ask, Chris de Burgh either specializes in pretentious, bombastic art rock disguised as pop or is a master of penning soaring and majestic compositions."
 The BBC said of de Burgh, "To his millions of fans, Chris de Burgh is the ultimate romantic singer.
 But to many others he's a figure of fun."
 When the staff of Melody Maker were putting together a lampoon edition of a new arts and music magazine, they chose de Burgh for the cover.
 His signature song, "The Lady in Red", has been repeatedly voted one of the public's most disliked songs.
 In 2006, Neil Norman, writing for The Independent, described de Burgh as "the world's naffest balladeer".
 In his favour, Mike DeGagne, writing for AllMusic, acclaimed de Burgh as "a genuine master of the soft ballad" and "one of the finest mood-invoking artists ever".